 Plan Description - The District provides retiree health, vision and dental care benefits, including prescription drug coverage, to eligible retired employees and qualified spouses/beneficiaries.
-This is a single employer defined benefit plan administered by the District.
-Benefits are provided to all faculty, academic staff and support staff upon retirement under PSERS superannuation or early retirement provisions.
-Currently, the plan has 170 active participants and 14 retired participants.
+This is a single employer defined-benefit plan administered by the District.
+Benefits are provided to all faculty, academic staff and support staff upon retirement under PSERS superannuation or early-retirement provisions.
+Currently, the plan has 182 active participants and 13 retired participants.
 The plan does not issue a separate stand-alone financial statement.

 Funding Policy - The District's medical plans are self-funded and each plan's premiums are updated annually based on actual claims.
 The District funds OPEB on a pay-as-you-go basis, and there is no obligation to make contributions in advance of when the insurance premiums or claims are due for payment.
+The District does not maintain or accumulate any assets within a trust in accordance with paragraph 4 of GASB No. 75.